Build an inspection checklist

-A well-executed inspection requires a checklist of hazards to watch for and/or controls that must be in place to ensure that a worksite can be occupied or that piece of equipment is in good working order.
+A well-executed inspection requires a checklist of hazards to identify and controls that must be in place to ensure a worksite can be occupied or a piece of equipment is in good working order.

-Still More Inspection State SettingsNow comes the fun part - choosing what happens to each check under the various inspection states.
+Still More Inspection Status SettingsNow comes the fun part - choosing what happens to each check under the various inspection statuses.

-- Comments are always required on Warning and Fail states, but you can also require them for Pass or N/A states on certain checks.
+- Comments are always required on Warning and Issue statuses, but you can also require them for Pass or N/A statuses

-- Photos are always optional for any check, but you can make them required for certain states (Fail comes to mind)
+- Photos are always optional for any check, but you can make them required for certain statuses (Issue comes to mind!)

 Overview